** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 'Liquid' IN TypeOfSample

-- The expression will return true if one of the values for the field TypeOfSample is 'Liquid'
+The expression will return true if one of the values for the field TypeOfSample is 'Liquid'

-NOT IN - Negation of IN.
-Returns true if all the values present in the left operand are not contained (are not a subset) of all the values in the right operand.
-Otherwise, false is returned.
 Left and right operands can be a single constant, enumerated constants in brackets, a single field, a single field with multiple values (multiple, column, or multiple columns), or an enumerated field in brackets.

-You will make that possible by writing this expression in the Formula Expression of the checkbox "All formulations are done":
+This is possible by writing the following expression in the Formula Expression field of the checkbox:

-IFS(('In Progress' NOT IN Status AND 'Pending' NOT IN Status), true, true, false).
+IFS(('In Progress' NOT IN Status AND 'Pending' NOT IN Status), true, true, false)

-This calculation formula will check the checkbox only when In Progress and Pending are not in the column labeled Status, and leave it unchecked if the opposite.
-IFS function will be explained below.
+This expression formula will check the checkbox only when ‘In Progress’ and ‘Pending’ are not in the column labeled Status, and leave it unchecked if the opposite is true.
+The IFS function will be explained below.

 Example: